CUFCTL/face-recognition/README.md

 This repository contains the code for facial recognition software that combines three popular algorithms PCA, LDA, and ICA.

+## Getting Started

+New team members should look at CONTRIBUTING.md to learn about our work-flow, especially those who are unfamiliar with Github.

 ## Testing

 To run PCA, LDA, and ICA2 on a training set of images: